LanceHebert/Giga-Speed-ad-Skipper/DEVELOPMENT.md

 4. **Test the Extension**
    - Go to [YouTube](https://youtube.com)
    - Play any video
-   - Press the backtick key (`) to toggle between normal and 2x speed
+   - Press the Alt key to toggle between normal and 2x speed
-   - Press Ctrl + ` for 3x speed
+   - Press Ctrl + Alt for 3x speed
    - Press number keys (0-9) to jump to different parts of the video

 ### Firefox